yell/boltzmann-machines/README.md

 Note that training is skipped if there is already a model in `model-dirpath` (you can choose different location for training another model).

 ## How to install
 By default, the following commands install (among others) **tensorflow-gpu~=1.3.0**.
 If you want to install tensorflow without GPU support, replace corresponding line in [requirements.txt](requirements.txt).
-If you have already tensorflow installed, comment that line but note that for [edward](http://edwardlib.org/) to work correctly, you must have tf>=1.2.0rc installed.
+If you have already tensorflow installed, comment that line.
 ```bash
 git clone https://github.com/monsta-hd/hd-models
 cd hd-models/